santhoshtr/telegram-rss-reader/README.md

 * `/remove feedurl` to remove an RSS/Atom feed subscription.
 * `/list` to list alll subscribed feeds.
 * `/help` to get the help
+* `/archive` to archive a given link in archive.org